Analysis | Fact-checking President Biden’s second formal news conference

 Biden is citing the wage growth tracker of the Federal Reserve Bank of Atlanta.
 But it expresses nominal figures, not adjusted for inflation.

-Between second and third quarter of 2021, the bottom 40 percent saw huge growth in hourly earnings, surpassing price growth.
+Between the second and third quarter of 2021, the bottom 40 percent saw huge growth in hourly earnings, surpassing price growth.
 But workers between the 50th and 80th percentile — the middle class — experienced wage growth below inflation levels, noted economist Arindrajit Dube in November.

-Jason Furman, former chair of the Council of Economic Advisers for Barack Obama, highlighted last month that wages for low-income workers have outpaced inflation — but less than before.
+Jason Furman, former chair of the Council of Economic Advisers under President Barack Obama, highlighted last month that wages for low-income workers have outpaced inflation — but less than before.

 “It will do all of this without raising a single penny in taxes on people making under $400,000 a year or raising the deficit.
-In fact, my plan cuts the deficit and boost the economy by getting more people into the workforce.”
+In fact, my plan cuts the deficit and boosts the economy by getting more people into the workforce.”

 Biden has largely kept to his promise not to raise taxes on people making less than $400,000.
 But his spending plan only cuts the deficit if you ignore various accounting gimmicks to make the numbers add up.
 In fact, Biden originally claimed his spending bill and the infrastructure bill combined would reduce the deficit.
 But the infrastructure bill increased the deficit, putting Biden in the hole even if you accept the White House calculations.

-In the effort to please any many factions in the Democratic Party, the overall cost was reduced but many elements ended up with shortened time frames.
+In the effort to please many factions in the Democratic Party, the overall cost was reduced but many elements ended up with shortened time frames.

 Originally, Biden would have extended a child tax credit through 2025 and established an affordable child-care program and universal pre-K.

 Now, in the version of the bill stalled in the Senate, the child tax credit is extended for only one year, while the universal pre-K and affordable care programs only last six years.
-A plan to provide Obamacare tax credits to low-income people in states that did not expand Medicaid would run for four years.
+A plan to provide Affordable Care Act tax credits to low-income people in states that did not expand Medicaid would run for four years.
 Such maneuvers reduce the top-line number, but they also mean lawmakers would soon face pressure to extend the programs when they expire.
 (The framework also includes substantial spending on green-energy programs.)

 The Penn Wharton Budget Model estimates that if all of the spending initiatives in the new framework lasted 10 years, the total spending would amount to $3.98 trillion, in large part because the child tax credit would cost $244 billion a year by 2031.
 In its analysis of the framework’s revenue provisions, Penn Wharton concluded the plan would raise $1.527 trillion, or almost $500 billion less than the administration’s estimate.

-“That’s why 17 Nobel Prize winners for economics say it will ease long term inflationary pressure.
-The bottom line, if price increases are what you’re worried about, the best answer is my build back better plan.”
+“That’s why 17 Nobel Prize winners for economics say it will ease long-term inflationary pressure.
+The bottom line, if price increases are what you’re worried about, the best answer is my Build Back Better plan.”

-“Seventeen Nobel laureate economists said, that if, in fact, we can pass it, it would actually lower the impact on inflation, reduce inflation over time, et cetera.”
+“Seventeen Nobel laureate economists said that if, in fact, we can pass it, it would actually lower the impact on inflation, reduce inflation over time, et cetera.”

 As we have noted, Biden’s plan has changed significantly since then.
-The bipartisan infrastructure plan became law but the rest of the spending proposal has been pared back to $1.75 trillion.
+The bipartisan infrastructure plan became law, but the rest of the spending proposal has been pared back to $1.75 trillion.
 The tax changes lauded in the letter — higher taxes on the wealthy and corporations — have been largely dropped.

 In November, we asked the signers if their minds had changed, and some indicated that the proposed changes have lessened the potential impact on inflationary pressures.